IMF chief gives Deutsche Bank tough advice, says need deal on fine

 Ratings agency Moody's said it does not expect Deutsche to accept an excessive penalty for the U.S. mortgages case that might prevent it from making interest payments on "AT1" debt that forms part of its capital reserves.

-"We don't think Deutsche would agree to a settlement that would jeopardise their ability to make their AT1 coupon payments in April 2017," said Laurie Mayers, a banking analyst at Moody's.
+"We don't think Deutsche would agree to a settlement that would jeopardize their ability to make their AT1 coupon payments in April 2017," said Laurie Mayers, a banking analyst at Moody's.

 In a source-based report, newspaper Handelsblatt said several German companies discussed an emergency plan under which they would purchase Deutsche Bank stock, in the low single-digit billions of euros, to boost its reserves.
 The paper added that Berlin welcomed the private-sector intervention.